GreptimeTeam/docs/docs/v0.5/en/greptimecloud/integrations/sdk-libraries/java.md

 # Java SDK

-The GreptimeDB Java SDK uses gRPC to communicate with the database.
-For more information on how to use the SDK, please refer to the [Java SDK documentation](https://docs.greptime.com/user-guide/client-libraries/java).
+The GreptimeDB Java ingester library utilizes gRPC for writing data to the database.
+For how to use the library, please refer to the [Java library documentation](https://docs.greptime.com/user-guide/client-libraries/java).

 To connect to GreptimeCloud, using information below: